christopher5106/christopher5106.github.io/_posts/2016-06-07-recurrent-neural-net-with-Caffe.markdown

 $$ c_t = c_{t-1} \circ f + g \circ i $$

 $$ s_t = \tanh(c_t) \circ o $$

+The LSTM layer contains blobs of data :

+- a memory cell of size H, previous c_0 and next c_T

+- hidden activation values of size H, previous h_0 and next h_T

+for each step ($$ T \times N $$).

+As input, of the LSTM :

+- data, of dimension $$T \times  N \times I$$, where I is the dimensionality of the data (1 in our example) at each step in the sequence, $$ T \times N $$ the sequence length and N the batch size.
+The constraint is that the data size has to be a multiple of batch size N.

+- clip, of dimension $$T \times  N $$.
+If clip=0, hidden state and memory cell will be initialiazed to zero.
+If not, previous value will be used.

+- label, the target to predict at each step.

 And load the net in Python :